PATIENT GUIDEDENTAL TOURISMIMPLANTS

 • Gives you a final price without seeing any images or records of your case.

-• Pressures you to "book today" with expiring discounts.
+• Pressures you to book today with expiring discounts.

 • Has no clear plan for follow-up or for what to do if something goes wrong.